late4ever/Mistia-Labs/docs/content/procedures/management-commands.md

 #### Start All Services

 This script starts all non-critical services defined in the `mistia-nexus` directory.
 It intelligently detects the active proxy service (Caddy or Nginx-Proxy) and starts it first to ensure proper routing for other services.
-Services with a `.critical` file in their directory will be skipped.
+Services with a `.critical` or `.ignore` file in their directory will be skipped.

 ??? example "start_all.sh"
     ```bash